alephdata/cronodump/docs/cronos-research.md

     encode: a[i] = INV[b[i] + (i+shift)]

 The original description of an older database format called the per block counter start offset 'sistN' which seems to imply it to be constant for certain entries.
 They correspond to a "system number" of meta entries visible in the database software.
-Where these offsets come from is currently unknown, the existing code just brute forces through all offsets and looks for certain sentinels.
+For encoded records this is their primary key.

 In noticed that the first 256 bytes of CroStru.dat look close to identical (except the first 16 bytes) than CroBank.dat.